gradle/gradle/design-docs/gradle-2.0.md

 ## Remove `group` and `status` from project

-Alternatively, default the group to `null`.
+Alternatively, default the group to `null` and status to `integration`.

 ## Remove the Ant-task based Scala compiler

 * Change the default for `useAnt` to `false` and deprecate the `useAnt` property.

+## Don't inject tools.jar into the system ClassLoader

+Currently required for in-process Ant-based compilation on Java 5.
+Dropping support for one of (in-process, ant-based, java 5) would allow us to remove this.

 ## Decouple publishing DSL from Maven Ant tasks